More than $450,000 in music scholarships are awarded annually.

 To maintain a talent-based scholarship in music, a student must fulfill these conditions:

-Every semester on campus, successfully participate in a large music ensemble (as assigned by directors of the ensembles):
+Every semester on campus, successfully participate in a large music ensemble, as assigned by directors of the large ensembles listed below.

 Voice - Wittenberg Choir or Wittenberg Singers